MicrosoftDocs/learn/learn-pr/reactors/blockchain-solidity-ethereum-smart-contracts/includes/2-smart-contracts.md

 ### Frameworks

 - [**Truffle Suite**](https://www.trufflesuite.com?azure-portal=true): Use the Truffle tool suite to test Ethereum contracts before you deploy them to public ledgers and incur real costs.
 To make your work as a developer easier, develop locally.
 The tool suite includes Truffle, Ganache, and Drizzle.
 In this module, we'll use Truffle.
 - [**OpenZeppelin**](https://openzeppelin.com/?azure-portal=true): Use OpenZeppelin tools to write, deploy, and operate decentralized applications.
 OpenZeppelin provides two products: the contracts library and the SDK.
-We don't use OpenZeppelin in this module, but later you can try out these tools to help you write secure blockchain applications.
+We don't use OpenZeppelin in this module, but later you can try it out as you write secure blockchain applications.